 The Weight Watchers PUNCH!
 DVD includes the DVD, a set of weighted gloves and a 10 week exercise tracker.
 The DVD has 3 low impact, kickboxing routines.
 The first routine, which is what I did today, is for beginners and lasts 30 minutes.
 The second routine is for intermediate exercisers and lasts 35 minutes.
 And the third routine is for the advanced exerciser and lasts 45 minutes.

-I purchased my DVD online last week from Walmart.com and received it today.
-I opened that bad boy up, got my workout clothes on and jumped right in.
+As soon as I opened that bad boy up, I got my workout clothes on and jumped right in.

 A little bit of my exercise history: I am a product of the Jane Fonda aerobics video days.
 I also used to workout at Spa Lady.
 Does anybody remember that place?
 I used to do many an aerobics class back in the day.
 Through the years, as I got older, I stopped taking aerobics classes and changed my exercise-of-choice to non-weight bearing cardio machines at the gym.
 Recently, I started taking a Zumba class thinking I could just get right back into this type of weight bearing, aerobics class.
 I quickly and painfully learned that my body doesn’t move like it used to back in my Spa Lady days.
 Hmmmmph.
 Go figure.